Belcher Soccer Complex contract creates a stir

 Brown said he has always advocated building partnerships with groups, but also didn’t want to lose ownership of the fields for residents.

 “These are Largo fields.
 I don’t mean the city of Largo.
-I mean Largo — the people that live here,” he said.
-“That should be the primary focus, the folks that live here.”
+I mean Largo -- the people that live here,” he said.
+“That should be the primary focus are the folks that live here.”

 Vice Mayor Jamie Robinson agreed, adding that he’s had to deal with an organization there and it was a difficult process.